List of Camp Lazlo characters: Edward

 Of the campers, Edward is the only one to have his brothers appear.
 Murray said that the situation involving the brothers provided insight into Edward's neurosis.

-Edward is voiced by Doug Lawrence, who voiced Filburt Shellbach on Joe Murray's previous series Rocko's Modern Life as well as Sheldon J. Plankton on SpongeBob SquarePants.

 Samson

-Samson Clogmeyer is a likeable yet nerdy, bespectacled and accident-prone guinea pig who has been known to become injured multiple times throughout the cartoon, often by a volleyball flying in out of nowhere and knocking him to the ground, an occurrence used as a running gag throughout the series.
-He is often known as the camp wimp, yet is rather social, appearing with many other campers.
+Samson Clogmeyer (voiced by Jeff Bennett) is a nerdy yet likeable, bespectacled and accident-prone guinea pig who has been known to become injured multiple times throughout the cartoon, often by a volleyball flying in out of nowhere and knocking him to the ground, an occurrence used as a running gag throughout the series.
+He is reputated as the camp wimp and is often unintentionally ignored, yet is rather social, generally appearing and being involved with many other campers.
 Samson is usually seen with or alongside Edward, although Samson is sometimes bullied by him in the later seasons.
 It is also shown in the episode "S is for Crazy" that he was raised by jellyfish.
-He is voiced by Jeff Bennett.

 Chip and Skip

-Chip and Skip Hopps are two clueless, dirt loving identical dung beetle twins.
+Chip and Skip Hopps (both voiced by Steve Little) are clueless, dirt loving identical dung beetle twin brothers.
 The official Cartoon Network press release described the two as confused by "their role in nature."
 Edward often asks them to assist him in his schemes, although Edward does get very annoyed at their antics.

 The two are constantly being followed by a smelly dirt cloud and a large group of fruit flies that they obtained from Lazlo.
 On his website Murray commented, "I am sure that the overseas animators got tired of constantly including their ever-present flies into every shot."
 The features prevent the brothers from stealthily moving.
 The only way to tell each other apart is that Skip, the eldest twin, wears a badge sash and has a higher voice.

-Both are voiced by Steve Little.
 Murray encountered Little when he performed at The Groundlings in Los Angeles.
 Murray asked him if he was interested in being a voice actor and decided that Little matched the Dung Beetles.